Abir-Zayn/FlutterChatXApp/README.md

 14. Edit User Name and info
 15. Save user data when app is on minimize or closed. etc. many features will be add on .

+Technologies and Plugin that has used
+1. Dart
+2. Firebase(Auth, Core, Firestore)
+3. FlutterFire
+4. Provider
+5. Cupertino Icons.